Hitting statistics for $\phi$-mixing dynamical systems: recurrence rate and metric balls in a -mixing system

+that is proved in in~\cite[Theorem E]{HYang20}. \end{remark} \begin{remark} A similar result holds for Gibbs-Markov systems and $\phi$-mixing dynamical systems with an exponentially rate.
+It suffices to modify condition $\alpha$ according to what is stated in Theorem \ref{Theorem:Gibbs-Markov}.
+The proof of this follows the same reasoning as the one given below. \end{remark} \begin{remark} Similar to the previous results, in Theorem \ref{Theorem:B_r}, $\theta$ stated in Remark \ref{Remark:Thetha} can also be replaced with $\theta_1$.
+However, in this case, the existence of $(\hat\theta_l)_l$ and the condition $\Sigma_ll\hat{\theta_l}<\infty$ are no longer required, and condition (ii) replaced with the following condition:

-The proof idea is as follows: we use cylinders $U_n$(see Def \ref{Def:cylinders}) to provide an inner and outer approximation of the neighbourhood.
-Since these approximations satisfy the conditions of Definition \ref{adapt} and then those of Theorem \ref{mainTH}, we then apply the result of Theorem \ref{mainTH} to both inner and outer approximations, which finally establishes the result of Theorem \ref{mainTH} for the neighbourhood that lies between these two approximations.
+\end{remark} The proof idea is as follows: we use cylinder $U_n$ and its inner and outer approximations to find two sets bounded $U_n$ and satisfy the conditions of Definition \ref{adapt} and then those of Theorem \ref{mainTH}, we then apply the result of Theorem \ref{mainTH} to both bounds, which finally establishes the result of Theorem \ref{mainTH} for $U_n$ that lies between these two sets.